Between the Lines (TV series): Plot

 Clark's work as a lead officer in CIB was the focus of the first two series.
-In the first series his boss was Deakin, a tough ex-RUC Northern Irish policeman.
+In the first series, his boss was Deakin, a tough ex-RUC Northern Irish policeman.
 At the end of the first series, Deakin was revealed to be a corrupt officer himself.
-He left the force but remained a recurring character, working freelance for the security services and others, sometimes in conflict with Clark and sometimes assisting him.
-At the start of the third series (after a dramatic shoot-out at the end of the second) Clark, Naylor and Connell leave the police force and work in the murky world of private security, far-right political groups and espionage.
+He left the force but remained a recurring character, working freelance for security services and others, sometimes in conflict with Clark, sometimes assisting him.
+At the start of the third series (after a dramatic shoot-out at the end of the second), Clark, Naylor and Connell leave the police force and work in the murky world of private security, far-right political groups and espionage.

-The third series ends with the betrayal of Clark and Naylor who had been masquerading as mercenaries.
+The third series ends with the betrayal of Clark and Naylor, who had been masquerading as mercenaries.
 The betrayal is made by Connell in league with Deakin, their former boss and nemesis.
-It is unclear whether Clark and Naylor have died as the show ended on a cliffhanger.
-Rumours of a remake did circulate for some years, but Pearson confirmed in 'Watching the Detectives' that he had wanted a 'final' ending at the time and would never return to the role.
+It is unclear whether Clark and Naylor have died, as the show ended on a cliffhanger.
+Rumours of a remake did circulate for some years, but Pearson confirmed in 'Watching the Detectives' that he had wanted a "final" ending at the time and would never return to the role.

 Between The Lines was one of the first British TV dramas to include a bisexual character (whose sexual orientation is incidental rather than central to the plot).
-Maureen (Mo) Connell (Siobhan Redmond) has two significant romantic partners during the series, a serious boyfriend in season 2, and later on a long-term girlfriend.
-While some other police officers are briefly shown making disapproving comments (e.g. when she brings her girlfriend as plus-one to a police social), her bisexuality is shown as completely accepted by close colleagues, if a subject of occasional friendly banter (e.g. Mo mentions having a date that night, Tony asks "girl or boy?" and she replies sarcastically "one of each").
+Maureen (Mo) Connell (Siobhan Redmond) has two significant romantic partners over the course of the series: a serious boyfriend in season 2 and, later, a long-term girlfriend.
+While some other police officers are briefly shown making disapproving comments (e.g. when she brings her girlfriend as a plus-one to a police social), her bisexuality is shown as completely accepted by close colleagues, if a subject of occasional friendly banter (e.g. Mo mentions having a date that night, Tony asks "girl or boy?" and she replies sarcastically "one of each").